 Our Latest News

-As a part of the celebration launch, hosted at Seaport Marine, we will have paddling demonstrations, an educational exhibition featuring Native artists, drummers and our very own team of archaeologists and experts answering questions and highlighting the historical significance of this area.
-As a museum member, you will have exclusive access to this event where we will be offering refreshments and light appetizers.
+As part of the celebration launch, an educational and member event exhibition featuring Native artists, drummers and our very own team of archaeologists and experts answering questions and highlighting the historical significance of this area.

 Artists-in-Residence: Calling Native artists

 The Pequot Museum is now offering studio work space to Native artists free of charge on a first come, first serve basis.
 As an Artist-in-Residence, you can demonstrate your process to visitors, show your work, and help us design a retail option for selling your work.
-Learn more here or download a space request form.
+Download a space request form.